 Anan Creek Bear Observatory

 Anan Creek and Wildlife Observatory is located on the mainland across from the south end of Wrangell Island, about 30 miles southeast of the town of Wrangell.
 Anan Creek has one of the largest runs of pink salmon in Southeast Alaska, which supports the high density of black and brown bears and other wildlife.
-Facilities at this site include: a trail, covered viewing shelter, decks, photo blind, and an outhouse.
+Facilities at this site include a trail, covered viewing shelter, decks, photo blind, and outhouse.

-Obtaining a permit: Anan permits are reserved through www.recreation.gov or their toll free number 1-800-877-444-6777.
-Permits for the season become available on February 1st at 8 am (AKST).
+Anan is a world-class bear-viewing site.
+From July 5 through August 25, an individual pass is required to visit the Wildlife Observatory, and visitation numbers are limited to protect the site and the experience.
+The process of obtaining a pass is competitive so plan your trip early.
+Anan permits are reserved through recreation.gov or their toll-free number 1-800-877-444-6777.
+Permits for the season become available on February 1 at 8 a.m.
+(AKST).
 Additionally, four permits each day will also be made available through weekly lotteries held during the peak season.
 Lottery requests will only be accepted in person at the Wrangell Ranger District front desk.
 You can call 907-874-2323 for more information on this lottery.
 Authorized guiding companies must be used to provide transportation and support while visiting the site.
-Permits are not required outside of the July 5th -August 25th peak season.
+Permits are not required outside of the July 5 to August 25 peak season.

-In addition to bears, watch for: American Dipper, Bald Eagle, and a diversity of gull species.
+In addition to bears, watch for American Dipper, Bald Eagle, and a diversity of gull species.

 Directions: